vllm-project/vllm/docs/source/getting_started/arm-installation.rst

 =========================

 Based on the CPU backend developed on x86 CPU platform, with the basic vector types implemented on ARM64 with NEON, vLLM is enabled on ARM CPUs.
-This document is just about installation, refer to the x86 platform write-up for more information about:
+This document is about installation, please refer to the x86 platform installation for information about:

-* CPU backend inferencing support
+* CPU backend inference support
 * Runtime environment variables
 * Performance tips